agifsofyan/laravel-5.6-with-ckeditor-jsvalidator/README.md

 # laravel-5.6-with-ckeditor-jsvalidator

-About
+#About
-Kerangka Laravel untuk membangun situs web klinik yang membahas seputar penyakit kulit dan kelamin.
+The Laravel Framework for building a clinic website that deals with skin and genital diseases.

-Requirements
+#Requirements
 Laravel 5.6+
 MySQL 5.6+ if using InnoDB
 Installation Instructions

-install the required packages
+#Install the required packages

 1. Unisharp File Manager and CKeditor